All Products

 Document Center

-AnalyticDB for PostgreSQL V7.0 provides the in-database AI/ML feature that integrates Hugging Face models for AI, and the XGBoost, LightGBM, CatBoost, Linfa, and all scikit-learn algorithms for machine learning.
-You can use this feature to perform AI or machine learning training, fine-tuning, deployment, and inference on data in tables or views.
-This topic describes how to use machine learning to perform training, deployment, and inference in AnalyticDB for PostgreSQL V7.0.
+AnalyticDB for PostgreSQL V7.0 includes an in-database AI/ML feature that integrates Hugging Face models for AI tasks and XGBoost, LightGBM, CatBoost, Linfa, and all scikit-learn algorithms for machine learning — so you can train, fine-tune, deploy, and run inference directly on data in your tables or views.

 Training